Football in Brazil: Calendar and competitions

-A source of great controversy in Brazil, the football calendar has over time been the target of criticism from fans, specialized journalists and even club directors.
+A source of controversy in Brazil, the football calendar has over time been the target of criticism from fans, specialized journalists and even club directors.
 With the approval of the "Football Fan Statute" by the National Congress, changes began to transform the national calendar.
 According to the CBF, the intention is to make the Brazilian calendar compatible with those of European countries, to reconcile the interests of national and international football organizations.

 The Brazilian season traditionally starts in January.
 Today, the first competition to be played by professional squads is the state championships.
 Previously, between the mid-1990s and 2002, regional competitions, such as the Rio-São Paulo Tournament, the Copa Sul-Minas and the Copa Nordeste, for example, were held at the beginning of the year.
 They involved teams from different states.
 However, they were extinguished, as they overwhelmed the big teams in the first half.
 The Copa do Brasil, played in the first half of the year, grew and gained importance.
 This is the only national competition that involves clubs from all states in Brazil, classified based on state tournaments from the previous year.
 By decision of the CBF, the Copa do Brasil now also includes the participation of teams qualified for the Libertadores da América, also played in the first half of each year.

 Bahia team was the first Brazilian champion, in 1959.

 The Brazilian Football Championship, also popularly known as Brasileirão, has been held between May and December normally, since 2003.
 As it starts before the middle of each year, the championship suffers with the opening of the foreign market between July and August, causing many players move to other countries.
 Furthermore, its beginning takes place during the decisive phase of the Copa Libertadores and its completion is in competition with the Copa Sudamericana.

 In total, a Brazilian club can end up playing around 70 matches throughout the year.
 There are 20 more compared to the representatives of the main European leagues, or 22 compared to their South American neighbors.
 First division games in the country usually take place in rounds on Wednesday and Thursday, in the evening, and Saturday and Sunday, in the afternoon.

 In the past, the state and national championships, since they were created, divided the Brazilian football calendar.
 One competition for each semester.
 Furthermore, in parallel to the state competitions, there were municipal and regional competitions and, in some places, the Home Tournament, which had all its matches in just one day.